sovereignstudios/sovereignstudios.github.io/README.md

-# Sovereign Industries - FRESH START
+# Sovereign Studios - FRESH START
 ### Okay so this is the new version of Sovereign
 ### We're starting everything FROM SCRATCH
 ### It's called a fresh start for a reason